LiamHardman/fm-dash/docs/PERFORMANCE.md

 # Performance Guide

-This document covers optimization techniques and performance considerations for the Football Manager Data Browser (FM-Dash).
+This document covers optimization techniques and performance considerations for FM-Dash.

 ## Performance Overview